-In order to not remake the wheel, except for minor editing for our purposes here, the below paragraphs regarding the background and history of the Code-O-Graphs, which as proved to be quite accurate under my own investigations, has been provided through the courtesy of Wikipedia, the free encyclopedia (see) with a good portion of the original research stemming from an article by Stephen A. Kallis Jr., appearing in Old Radio Times (July 2007) and available in PDF format by clicking HERE.
+In order to not remake the wheel, except for minor editing for our purposes here, the below paragraphs regarding the background and history of the Code-O-Graphs, which as proved to be quite accurate under my own investigations, has been provided through the courtesy of Wikipedia, the Free Encyclopedia with a good portion of their original research stemming from an article by Stephen A. Kallis Jr., appearing in Old Radio Times (July 2007) and available in PDF format by clicking HERE.
 I have also drawn a great deal of additional research from the following article:

 1941 MYSTERY DIAL CODE-O-GRAPH